 After much deliberation, senior leaders and the governing body, in consulting with staff, have unanimously agreed that it is not feasible for the children to return on a full time basis.
 Because we will need children to be grouped in smaller numbers to reduce the risks of transmission, our staff capacity, classroom and outdoor space is inadequate to cater for this safely.

 Furthermore, the responses to our survey last week indicated that only around a third of parents would be sending their child in to school, with a third saying they were unsure and a further third saying they would not be sending their children in, either through lack of confidence in it being safe enough for their children or themselves, or due to medical vulnerability.
-We want your children to be in school and so we know we need to ensure that you are as confident as possible that we are doing everything possible to keep them as physically, mentally and emotionally safe as possible.
+We want your children to be in school and so we know we need to ensure that you are as confident that we are doing everything possible to keep them as physically, mentally and emotionally safe as possible.
 We do not feel that having children in full time would enable us to do this.

 We have also agreed that it is essential that any plan we have is sustainable, that we have capacity to adapt if the numbers of children coming in increases, and that by frequently reviewing and monitoring the situation, we can increase those numbers if we feel it is safe.
 The government have proposed that years 2, 3, 4 and 5 might return safely to school at some point this academic year and this is something we would very much like to make happen.
 Our plan gives us the possibility of achieving this in a phased manner, as and when it is safe to do so.
 We also feel that it is essential that in the meantime children in Years 2, 3, 4 and 5 are not left out of this; there has to be capacity for home learning to continue for these children and so this has also been a consideration.